urilivshits/pageinference/.user/context.md

 -->

 - **[Reference Error]** Fixed "themeOptions is not defined" error in popup.js by removing a theme handler in global scope and consolidating theme-related code inside the DOMContentLoaded event handler, ensuring proper variable scoping.
+- **[UI Animation]** Fixed loading spinner not displaying as a proper circle by adding box-sizing, transform-origin properties, and proper container structure.
+Enhanced spinner styles to prevent clipping and ensure consistent circular animation.
+Added flexbox display properties to perfectly center the spinner in its container.
+- **[Spinner Positioning]** Resolved issue with spinner appearing in bottom right of button by replacing transform-based positioning with dedicated flex container, ensuring perfect centering regardless of button dimensions.

 ## Documentation Status
 - **[README Review]** README.md accurately describes the extension functionality, installation process, and troubleshooting steps.
 The model options listed in the README (GPT-3.5 Turbo and GPT-4) are available in the actual implementation, which also includes the newer gpt-4o-mini (default) and gpt-4o models.